-Facebook is an amazing tool.
-It allows us to communicate at a moment’s notice and can unite us on a global level.
-But at the same time it can be a huge time-waster and FOMO-inducer.
-And a new study finds that it’s quite good for us to take days—or even weeks—where we aren’t checking our Facebook feeds.
-In fact, it may make us better at our jobs.
+Facebook is a two-faced tool.
+On the one hand, it allows us to communicate globally and instantly.
+On the other hand, it can be a huge time-waster that promotes fear of missing out (FOMO).
+A recent study found that it’s very beneficial for us to take days—or even weeks—when we stay off of Facebook.
+In fact, not being on Facebook may make us better at our jobs.

-A new study from the Danish Happiness Research Institute surveyed 1,095 daily Facebook users.
-First they analyzed everyone’s usual Facebook behavior and found 94 percent visited Facebook as part of their daily routine (like so many of us do).
-The participants were then split into two groups: One was still allowed to access Facebook regularly while the other couldn’t use it anymore.
+A study from the Danish Happiness Research Institute recently surveyed 1,095 daily Facebook users.
+The researchers began by analyzing the Facebook behavior of a group of people and found that 94 percent visited Facebook daily, as so many of us do.
+The study then divided the participants into two groups: those who could still use Facebook normally, and those who couldn’t access it at all.

-And that’s not all.
-The quitters were less angry, more enthusiastic about life, and were more social (it turns out people in real life are often more interesting than the ones on the screen).
-They also were less stressed and felt more productive.
-Levo’s Local Levo Manager Caroline Gray quit the social media platform a few months ago and said she definitely doesn’t miss it at all.
+Furthermore, the quitters were less aggravated, more passionate about life, and had keener social skills (apparently, people in real life are often more intriguing than those on a screen).
+In addition, they experienced less stress and felt more productive.
+Caroline Gray, Local Levo Manager, recently gave up social media and says she doesn’t have any regrets.
 “I got tired of staring at a screen all day.
 Going from work to then trolling Instagram on my phone to then looking at Facebook on my computer at home.
 I decided I wanted to start looking at the world around me rather than screens in my hand,” she said.

-Interestingly, 55 percent of the group still using Facebook felt how so many of us do when looking at Facebook: STRESS.
+Out of the group that still uses Facebook, an interesting 55 percent feel as many of us do when looking at Facebook: STRESS.
 “Instead of focusing on what we actually need, we have an unfortunate tendency to focus on what other people have,” wrote the authors of the study.